spry-group/trashradar-api/DEVELOPMENT.md

 You should generally use `up` and `stop` for day to day development.
 This is the least overhead approach to starting and stopping the environment.

 The data volume for postgres is persistent.
-You will need to remove the volume use `docker volume rm` if you want to initiate a completely new database.
+You will need to remove the volume running `docker volume rm` if you want to initiate a completely new database.

 ## Standalone

 To run a standalone project you can use inside trashradar-api folder:

-        docker-compose -f docker-compose.yml -f docker-compose.standalone.yml up
+        docker-compose -f docker-compose.yml up

 If you need to run any command, you can use: